BD2KGenomics/cgl-docker-lib/README.md

-Containerizaton Standards for Tools in Docker
+Containerization Standards for Tools in Docker
 ====================